Key Biscayne Taking Action After Video On Social Media Shows Crack In Ceiling Of Condo Parking Garage

 KEY BISCAYNE (CBSMiami) – The Village Manager of Key Biscayne says he has taken action after new video on social media shows a long crack in the ceiling of a parking garage beneath a condominium building.

-The video surfaced on TikTok and shows the ceiling crack in one of the garages underneath one of the two Towers of Key Biscayne, which were built in 1971 and 1972 at the far end of the Village next to the entrance to Bill Baggs State Park.READ MORE: Key West Looks For Answers After Port Bill Signed
+The video surfaced on TikTok and shows the ceiling crack in one of the garages underneath one of the two Towers of Key Biscayne, which were built in 1971 and 1972 at the far end of the Village next to the entrance to Bill Baggs State Park.READ MORE: Florida Withdraws From Federal Pandemic Assistance Program

 Village Manager Steve Williamson told CBS4’s Peter D’Oench, “I have seen the video myself and we have passed it on to our team and then our structural team will go through this with very good technical experts.
 Obviously this is something we need to look in to and we are going to reach out to the property owner and figure out which is the next way ahead.”